 Are headsets, earbuds or any type of personal music device allowed in this race?
 We prefer for athletes to NOT use music devices to maximize safety, assure a fair competitive environment and assure athletes can hear all course marshal instructions.
 With that said, we also understand that many athletes rely on music to help endure the challenge of running.
 To accommodate the needs of our athletes while still assuring maximum safety and a fair, competitive environment, here is the arrangement that we can accommodate. • If you chose to use a personal music device, we ask that you always keep one ear open for instructions so only one ear-bud should be used at any time. • We also request that if you chose to use a personal music device that you keep the volume to a minimum to assure all instructions can be heard.

-Will you offer a Bag Check: Not at this venue.
-Please lock up all your belongings in your vehicle in the parking lot.
+Will you offer a Bag Check: Yes, but please lock up all your valuables.

 Can I switch my t-shirt size?
 Getting the shirt sizes accurate for all different body shapes and sizes is extremely difficult!
 Sometimes shirts run small and sometimes they run big but we often don’t know that until we have them in our hands.
 If the size of the 'shirt' you ordered does not fit, we will be hosting a 'Shirt' swap area at the Bag check after the race.
 We cannot guarantee you will be able to swap but will do our best to accommodate your need.

 Can I use roller blades, a bike or skateboard?
 Unfortunately, for liability reasons, no bikes, skateboards or rollerblades are allowed.

 Will you offer Awards for Walkers-only?
 We will not be able to provide awards for walkers due to the inability to control adherence to walking only during the event.

 How many porta-potties will you have at the start/finish area?